squeaky-pl/pystacia/doc/source/introduction/motivation.rst

 - The default :term:`ImageMagick` distribution coming with Pystacia processes data in 16 bit precision internally.
 - I did put a lot of effort into making this code as good as possible.
-  All the Python code is continously tested against PEP8 validity and inspected with :term:`Pyflakes` to detect common problems.
+  All the Python code is continuously tested against PEP8 validity and inspected with :term:`Pyflakes` to detect common problems.
 - Pystacia tries to hide :term:`ImageMagick` quirks, shield you from ABI changes, provide monolithic Python API.
 It supports any version of Imagick that is newer or equal to 6.5.9.0.
 Pystacia itself comes with reasonable recent versions of :term:`ImageMagick`.
 - Pystacia strives to provide Pythonic API employing as many idioms and common patterns as possible.
-Pystacia classes are fully subclassable and factory methods can accept factory parameters which specify which class is to be used.
+Pystacia classes can be sub-classed and factory methods can accept factory parameters which specify which class is to be used.
-- Pystacia comes with prebuild :term:`ImageMagick` binaries for Windows, Linux and MacOS X. Still it's possible to build it yourself if the default distribution doesn't fit your needs.
+- Pystacia comes with pre-built :term:`ImageMagick` binaries for Windows, Linux and Mac OS X. Still it's possible to build it yourself if the default distribution doesn't fit your needs.
 - Pystacia is completely free of charge both for open-source and commercial uses as it's licensed under